zHenryTM/StintorGame/README.md

-# StintorGame
+# Stintor Game

-Platform side-scrolling game in which you must avoid obstacles made just with HTML, CSS and JavaScript.
+Platform side-scrolling game in which you control Stintor, a brazilian armadillo, and must avoid obstacles made just with HTML, CSS and JavaScript.